 Nothing says spring like a crisp Asparagus Salad!
 Spring produce is my favorite.
 This beautiful salad showcases my favorites: asparagus, spring onion, and garlic.
-With a simple melody of flavors with outstanding results, you’re doing to love this Asparagus Salad with Fried Garlic!
-If you’re in the mood for a podcast, I have a new episode out today all about the book publishing world, and it’s so good.
-You can watch or listen on YouTube.
+A simple melody of flavors with outstanding results and ready in 15 minutes, you’re going to love this Asparagus Salad with Fried Garlic!

 Ingredients for the Perfect Spring Salad

-- Start with a bunch or bundle of asparagus, I like the thin ones for this recipe since we’re not cutting them up.
+- Asparagus: I like the thin ones for this recipe since we’re not cutting them up.
 If you can only get the thick ones you might want to shave them using a vegetable peeler.

-- Lemon or lime, you’re doing to juice this bad boy.
+- Lemon or lime: you’re going to juice this bad boy.
 If you can’t do citrus, a little red wine vinegar will work too.

 Frequently Asked Questions